verhas/pyama/README.md

 * [linenumberer](./doc/linenumberer.md) can put line numbers on lines in snippets

-* [regexhandler](./doc/regexhandler.md) can execute regukar expression search and replace on snippet lines
+* [regexhandler](./doc/regexhandler.md) can execute regular expression search and replace on snippet lines

 * [line skipper](./doc/lineskipper.md) can remove certain lines from the segment making it possible